lindleyw/autonav/readme.txt

 In the latter case, point to the full-sized image, and the thumbnail will automatically be resized.

+= How do I enable post thumbnails in Wordpress? =

+If you don't see the Post Thumbnail section in your administration screens, add this to your theme's functions.php --

+  <?php add_theme_support( 'post-thumbnails' ); ?>

 = How do I override the title for a child page? =

 Create a Custom Field called subpage_title for the page.
 Set it to